Global Clean Energy Holdings: History

+On April 16, 2025, Global Clean Energy Holdings filed for Chapter 11 bankruptcy protection, with plans to sell itself to lenders and CTCI Americas Inc., an engineering firm, as part of a plan to eliminate most of its $2 billion debt.

+The company currently holds the world's largest patent and IP portfolio for Camelina sativa, a nonfood renewable fuel feedstock that grows on otherwise idle or fallow acres between main crop cycles.

 Roundtable on Sustainable Biomaterials Certification

 In November 2012, GCEH became the first company based in North America and the only biodiesel feedstock producer to achieve Roundtable on Sustainable Biomaterials (RSB) certification.

 Richard Palmer, CEO of GCEH, is a former member of the RSB Board of Directors.

 Center for Sustainable Energy Farming

 In November 2010, GCEH formed the Center for Sustainable Energy Farming (CFSEF), a non-profit research institution dedicated to advancing the quality of plant-based feedstocks for biofuel production.
 It is fueled by socially responsible clean energy produced from Jatropha.

 The Center‘s mission is to perform plant science research in genetics, breeding and horticulture, and further develop technologies to allow for the economic commercialization and sustainability of energy farms.
 The Center provides a common research platform to foster communication and cooperation among various national and international research institutions and organizations in the biofuel sector.
 From global economics, environmental and social perspective, this collaboration hope to contribute to the development of more productive energy farms capable of supplying large quantities of plant-based (non-food) oils to replace the use of fossil fuels.
 The goals of this initiative are to create jobs in the agri-business and alternative energy industries, expand the use of non-productive land, reduce global dependency on oil reserves, and contribute to the reduction of carbon emissions.

 The Center is focused on developing high-yielding commercial varieties of Jatropha curcas through interdisciplinary research cooperation across multiple scientific disciplines.